Terms of Reference

 David McHardie, CMAL Harbour Master

-While retaining responsibility for conservancy matters the CMAL harbour master does not have direct responsibility or exercise control over management of day-to-day harbour operations as this is contracted out to a CalMac Ferries Ltd whose harbour operator division exercises the harbour master’s powers of direction by virtue of being designated for the purpose in accordance with the authority’s statutory powers.
+While retaining sole responsibility for harbour conservancy matters the CMAL harbour master does not have direct responsibility or control over management of day-to-day harbour operations as this is contracted to a CalMac Ferries Ltd under a Harbour Operating Agreement (HOA).
+CalMac’s port staff are delegated the harbour master’s powers of direction to manage vessel movements in accordance with the harbour authority’s statutory powers.

 Cameron MacPhail, CalMac Harbours, Head of Harbours